Mayer-Vietoris squares in algebraic geometry

 Until further notice, we will assume that $X'$ is a quasi-compact and quasi-separated algebraic space (even quasi-affine scheme is sufficient).
 Now the functor

-is an equivalence of categories (Proposition \ref{P:MV_SQ_MB}).
-Thus, we have a Mayer--Vietoris $\DQCOH$-square in the sense of \cite[Def.~5.4]{perfect_complexes_stacks}, which provides some natural distinguished triangles~\cite[Lem.~5.6]{perfect_complexes_stacks} that we now describe. \begin{enumerate} \item[(i)] For every $N\in\DQCOH(X)$, there is a distinguished triangle:
+is a $t$-exact equivalence of categories (Proposition \ref{P:MV_SQ_MB}).
+Thus, we have a Mayer--Vietoris $\DQCOH$-square in the sense of \cite[Def.~5.5]{perfect_complexes_stacks}, which provides some natural distinguished triangles~\cite[Lem.~5.9]{perfect_complexes_stacks} that we now describe. \begin{enumerate} \item[(i)] For every $M\in\DQCOH(X)$, there is a distinguished triangle:

-\item[(ii)] Conversely, given $N_U \in \DQCOH(U)$, $N' \in \DQCOH(X')$ and an isomorphism $\delta \colon \LDERF j'^*N' \to \LDERF f_U^*N_U$, we define $N$ by the following distinguished triangle in $\DQCOH(X)$:
+\item[(ii)] Conversely, given $M_U \in \DQCOH(U)$, $M' \in \DQCOH(X')$ and an isomorphism $\delta \colon \LDERF j'^*M' \to \LDERF f_U^*M_U$, we define $M$ by the following distinguished triangle in $\DQCOH(X)$:

-where $\alpha \colon \RDERF f_*N' \to \RDERF f_*\LDERF f^*\RDERF j_*N_U$ is the composition:
+where $\alpha \colon \RDERF f_*M' \to \RDERF f_*\LDERF f^*\RDERF j_*M_U$ is the composition:

-Then the induced maps $\LDERF j^*N \to N_U$ and $\LDERF f^*N \to N'$ are isomorphisms. \end{enumerate} Now let $N \in \QCOH_{f-\mathrm{fl}}(X)$; then the distinguished triangle from (i) reduces to the following distinguished triangle:
+Then the induced maps $\LDERF j^*M \to M_U$ and $\LDERF f^*M \to M'$ are isomorphisms. \end{enumerate} Now let $M \in \QCOH_{f-\mathrm{fl}}(X)$; then the distinguished triangle from (i) reduces to the following distinguished triangle:

 Observe that tor-independent base change \cite[Cor.~4.13]{perfect_complexes_stacks} implies that: